 Why is bui soeng becoming so popular?
 Liu gives several reasons:

 1. It’s cheaper on the mainland

 There is a saying Hong Kong: “With the same amount of money, eating junk in Hong Kong and luxury on the mainland.”
 In a report by The Economist in 2018, Hong Kong ranked 4th among the ten most expensive cities to live in the world, but none of the mainland cities are on the list.
-As a result, choosing to spend a regular amount of money on the mainland is choosing to have a “luxury day.”
+As a result, spending a regular amount of money on the mainland gets one a “luxury day” in Hong Kong.

 2. There is better service on the mainland

-Hygiene used to be a major concern for Hong Kong visitors to the mainland: Local news reports frequently mentioned “hair soy sauce” (soy sauce made of animal hair) and “thousand years oil”(reused oil in restaurants).
+Hygiene used to be a major concern for Hong Kong visitors to the mainland: News reports in the SAR frequently mentioned “hair soy sauce” (soy sauce made of animal hair) and “thousand years oil”(reused oil in restaurants).
 A number of the new trendy restaurants have set up open kitchens to allow customers to monitor the food preparation.

 Moreover, while it’s not going to win any awards, the customer service on the mainland has improved—especially compared to the harried and curt service that Hong Kong is notorious for.
 A great favorite for bui soeng day-trippers, Haidilao Hot Pot, has waiting zones stocked with snacks and manicure services, and enthusiastic waiters who provide aprons, hair-ties, and plastic case to protect customers’ phones.
 They even place a doll at a customer’s table for company if the customer is eating alone.